 You will learn techniques on this site that will help you learn how to solve these difficult Sudoku puzzles.
 You start by solving easy puzzles.
 As you learn how to solve easy sudoku puzzles you will start learning techniques that will help you solve more complex puzzles.

 This website can help you learn many techniques and help you understand the complexities of more difficult puzzles.

-Here is a sudoku puzzle with rows, columns and squares identified.
+Here is a sudoku puzzle with rows, columns and boxes identified.